owenBeresford/extra-panda/README.md

 - I restructured the CSS into "features", rather than cloud of unique IDs/ class names.
 I think I have improved the names used so it will be more clear to any readers.
 As the size increases, the flat-namespace cloud was getting harder and harder to read.
 - I have removed various old commented CSS, and also aggregated all my ideas notes into a single ideas file that I might read [ever].
 - In 2022, I pulled any CSS blobs from the articles into the single CSS sheet, as I was hoping this would mean I could factor common sections and have less code.  ''This has worked somewhat.''
-- I discarded SOME older work when I imported [Foundation](https://get.foundation/sites/docs/installation.html installation) [docs](https://get.foundation/sites/docs/) in 2017.
+- I discarded SOME older work when I imported [Foundation notes](https://get.foundation/sites/docs/installation.html) [full docs](https://get.foundation/sites/docs/) in 2017.
 Most of the current CSS volume is Foundation
 The articles with no extra/ dedicated CSS are composed of "standard components".
 This is 25 features ~ all with enough RWD support:

 - accessSrc         ~ vis ~ right aligned container for source repo links.